 Fenugreek seeds another name is Helba.
 Sandy golden brown color, again also very small, very similar to cumin.
 It’s one of those spices that are very bitter when chewed but when added creates a tantalizing aroma in the foods.
 It is a unique part of their foods and is added to most savory dishes.
 In some parts of the world, fenugreek is classified as a natural weight loss supplement, those that are wishing to shed a few extra pounds add fenugreek into the mix and see what happens!

 In conclusion, Moroccan foods will not be Moroccan if it does not include their amazing spices.
 It truly makes their food authentic and unique.
 It is not essential to have the same utensils or the traditional tagines clay pots.
 Though it may enhance the flavor and make it look more exotic, it is not essential.
 But one essential thing is the Moroccan spices, you will for sure need them as without them it will be a completely different dish.
-The same way a beef burger would not be a beef burger without the beef!
+In the same way, a beef burger would not be a beef burger without the beef!

 Join countless satisfied travelers who have experienced Morocco with us.
 We customize every detail to make your Moroccan adventure uniquely yours.
 Explore the Magic of Morocco with us!